rahulranjanmca/circlemonk/docs/core-java-interview-questions/collections.md

 |ArrayList is not a legacy class.|Vector is a legacy class.|
 |ArrayList increases its size by 50% of the array size.|Vector increases its size by doubling the array size.|
 |ArrayList is not `thread-safe` as it is not synchronized.|Vector is `thread-safe` as it's every method is synchronized.|

+### What is the difference between Fail Fast and Fail Safe Collection.

+Fail-fast and Fail-safe iterations in Java Collections. ...
+Fail-safe iterators means they will not throw any exception even if the collection is modified while iterating over it.
+Whereas Fail-fast iterators throw an exception(ConcurrentModificationException) if the collection is modified while iterating over it.